An acceptance letter and passport on a desk — illustrative cover image.

 Next steps

 If you’ve just received an offer, this is the moment a counsellor is most useful — getting the acceptance, deposit, and confirmation document sequence right, on a timeline that lands your visa before your intake.
 Send us your offer letter to start.
+New to the process?
+Our study abroad hub covers every destination, and the UK student visa guide shows exactly where the CAS fits if you are heading to the UK.

 Written by